NickMcConnell/Beleriand/docs/hacking/compiling.rst

 * Go to C/C++ Build | Toolchain Editor, select "Gnu Make Builder" instead of "CDT Internal Builder"
 * go to C/C++ Build, uncheck "Generate Makefiles automatically"

-You still need to run ./autogen.sh, if your source files are from cloning the git repository, and ./configure manually, outside eclipse (see above)
+You still need to run ./autogen.sh, if your source files are from a "Source code" link on the github releases page or from cloning the git repository, and ./configure manually, outside eclipse (see above)

 Using Visual Studio